DataIntellectTech/TorQ/docs/dataaccess.md

 |checkfunction   |function to determine whether the given value is valid      |
 |invalid pairs   |whether a parameter is invalid in combination with some other parameter      |

+**Developer's Footnote**

+The api is designed improve accessibility whilst maintaining a fast query speed.
+There are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
+In these situations one should ensure the user has a query with one of the table attributes, the query only pulls in the essential data and evaluates the output of `dataaccess.buildquery` to see whether the execute query is what is expected.

 ### Further examples

+The following examples all come with their own appropriate error checks defined in `.checkinputs`

 **time default**